arkency/posts/posts/2020-04-23-rename-stream-in-rails-event-store-with-zero-downtime.md

 The same lock is used by `catchup` method to avoid race condition where we read source stream and - if there is no more events to link - do the change of current stream.

+I've used a `Mutex` class here to synchronize critical operations - but this is only experimental code, **not production ready**.
+In real life scenario the lock should depend on what kind of `EventRepository` you are using in your system.
+If you store tour domain events in SQL database consider named locks to implement a synchronization.

 ## The result

 Here sample execution for `PER_TIME_UNIT = 10.0`: